 A successful content marketing strategy is essential in today’s business environment.
-According to a recent study, 85% of top-performing content marketers produced consistent content, while only 32% of bottom performers did.
+According to a recent study, 65% of top-performing content marketers had a documented content strategy, while only 14% of bottom performers did.
 Clearly, putting in the effort pays off.

 Not that this should be a surprise.
 Eighty-six percent of companies agree that content marketing is important for success.
+Yet we found in our own ClearVoice survey of 2,800+ marketers that creating content consistently was a top challenge.
 So, if we all know how important content is, why are so many companies struggling to produce it consistently?